Zoetermeer, history in a nutshell

 Many beliefs on a pillow

-Train and activity
+Train and business

 Supermarket, margarine, baby food

-Butter Farmers
+Butter farmers

 War